 Family and Community Services has been providing adoption services since 1917.
 The Adoption program provides home

-studies and post-placement services for international and older/special needs adoptions and is also a placement
+studies and post-placement services for domestic infant, international and older/special needs adoptions.

 What the Program Offers

 - Comprehensive information about all aspects of adoption.